Paul Octave Hébert

-Paul Octave Hébert (December 12, 1818 – August 29, 1880) was a soldier, engineer and politician who served as 14th Governor of Louisiana from 1853 to 1856.
+Paul Octave Hébert (December 12, 1818 – August 29, 1880) was an American soldier, engineer and politician who served as 14th Governor of Louisiana from 1853 to 1856.
 A veteran of the Mexican-American War, he later served as a brigadier general in the Confederate States Army.

 Early life

 Paul Hébert was born on Acadia Plantation in Iberville Parish on December 1818, the son of Paul Gaston Hébert and Mary Eugenis Hamilton Hébert.
 In 1836, he graduated at the top of his class from Jefferson College.
 He then attended the United States Military Academy at West Point, where he matriculated with William T. Sherman and George H. Thomas before graduating at the top of his class in 1840.

 He was commissioned as second lieutenant of engineers and worked as an assistant professor of engineering at West Point.
 He then served as an engineer for the Port of New Orleans during which time he married his first wife, Marie Wills Vaughn, with whom he had five children.
 In 1845, Hébert resigned from the army after being appointed Chief Engineer of the State of Louisiana by Governor Alexandre Mouton.
 He was reappointed by Governor Isaac Johnson in 1846, but he resigned in March 1847 to fight in the Mexican–American War.